Why prenatal yoga is more than gentle stretching

 Can I do regular yoga or do I need a special course?

-Does yoga really help during childbirth?
+Does yoga really help with childbirth?

-Yes – and in measurable ways.
-Studies show, that women who practice prenatal yoga regularly have shorter labor durations, require less pain relief, and report higher satisfaction with the childbirth experience.
+Yes â and measurable.
+Studies showfound that women who regularly practice prenatal yoga have shorter labor histories, require fewer pain medications, and report greater satisfaction with the birth experience.